zdravkov/kendo-docs/api/wrappers/jsp/stockchart/categoryaxisitem.md

 ### axisCrossingValue `Object`

 Category index at which the first value axis crosses this axis.
-(Only for object)
+(Only for object)Category indicies at which the value axes cross the category axis.
+(Only for array)Note: Specify an index greater than or equal to the number of categories to denote the far end of the axis.

 #### Example
     <kendo:stockChart-categoryAxisItem axisCrossingValue="axisCrossingValue">